deepgram-devs/voice-agent-medical-assistant-demo/README.md

 We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either:

-> be sure to set the repo-name in the issue URL.

 - [Open an issue in this repository](https://github.com/deepgram-starters/voice-agent-medical-assistant-demo/issues/new)
 - [Join the Deepgram Github Discussions Community](https://github.com/orgs/deepgram/discussions)
 - [Join the Deepgram Discord Community](https://discord.gg/xWRaCDBtW4)